kyriakos-papadopoulos/Projects/API_Projects/Spotify/Monthly_Playlists/README.md

    - Connects to Spotify using `spotipy` and OAuth for querying track information.
    - Retrieves track duration and Spotify IDs for each track in your history.

+2. **Playlist Exclusion**:
+   - Searches your library for specific playlists and collects the song IDs within.
+   - Filters the final dataframe to exclude these songs the grouping.

 3. **Playlist Creation**:
    - Groups your streaming history by month and year.
    - Creates a playlist for each month containing the top 20 tracks based on playtime.